-Hongyan (Kathy) is a Registered Acupuncturist and Traditional Chinese Medicine practitioner (TCMP) with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario.
+Hongyan (Ketty) is a Registered Acupuncturist and Traditional Chinese Medicine practitioner (TCMP) with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario.

 She had been searching for quality, happiness and purpose of life for many years, and says “I finally found the answer in Traditional Chinese Medicine”.